Quick Verdict

 8. EltaMD UV Clear SPF 46 -- Best Daily SPF for Dry Skin ($35)

 Zinc oxide SPF 46 + niacinamide in a formula that's light enough for daily use and doesn't leave the matte, tight finish that mineral SPFs often produce on dry skin.
-Niacinamide supports ceramide synthesis, making this the rare SPF that actively improves barrier function rather than just sitting on top of it.
+Niacinamide supports a healthier-feeling barrier, making this SPF a better fit for dry routines than many oil-control sunscreens.
 For very dry skin in winter, the EltaMD UV Elements Tinted version (contains hyaluronic acid) is an even more hydrating alternative.

 Best for: Daily facial SPF for dry and sensitive skin.
-Non-comedogenic, fragrance-free, and dermatologist-recommended most frequently for sensitive and dry skin types.
+Non-comedogenic, fragrance-free, and suited to many sensitive or dry skin routines.

 Check Price on Amazon